-Internet Applications 11 (YCAIS1A) 4 credits
+Internet Applications 11 (YCAIS1A) 4 credits 🚑

 Students interested in web design and in learning how to work collaboratively as a team member will enjoy this course.
-Students create websites using many different design techniques and will practice web design by maintaining and creating within the award winning MEI website.
-Students work in a business climate classroom and also develop and create a web portfolio.
+Students will create websites using many different design techniques and will practice web design by maintaining and creating within the award winning MEI website.
+Students will work in a business climate classroom and will also create a web portfolio.
 Outside businesses have the opportunity to "hire" students for their particular website needs.
-Additional topics and skills covered include: the art of taking a good photo, proper use of the digital camera, tricks for web photos, using animation design, Dreamweaver editor, Adobe Photoshop, Javascript, streaming audio and video, php, mysql, frames, dynamic and interactive site design.
+Additional topics and skills include: the art of taking a good photo, proper use of the digital camera, tricks for web photos, using animation design, Dreamweaver editor, Adobe Photoshop, Javascript, streaming audio and video, php, mysgl. frames. dynamic and interactive site design.